‘Deadliest Catch’ 2017: Former Captains And Crew, Where Are They Now?

 Tony Lara became the temporary captain of the F/V Cornelia Marie temporary captain.
 Lara was a family friend of the Harris family and was there to help teach Josh Harris how to be and think like a captain.
 Sadly, Tony Lara passed away from a heart attack in 2015.
 TMZ reported that he was in Sturgis, South Dakota, during the big bike rally.
 He was staying with a friend when he was found dead one morning from an apparent heart attack.

 Right after Captain Phil Harris died, Captain Derrick Ray commandeered the F/V Cornelia Marie.
-He ran a strict ship, and was filmed having a lot of conflicts with Jake Harris.
-He had accused Jake of using drugs on board and an officer was there when they reached Dutch.
+He ran a strict ship and was filmed having a lot of conflicts with Jake Harris.
+He had accused Jake of using drugs on board, and an officer was there when they reached Dutch.

 Ray told Oregonlive that this experience was the worst fishing experience he ever experienced.